 - Area rugs at the top of stairways are a tripping hazard, so they’re best done away with.

-- Use tape or wire staples to pin electrical cords along the baseboards where they’re nice, neat, and out of the way.
+- Electrical cords.
+Use some tape or wire staples to pin electrical cords along the baseboards where they’re nice, neat, and out of the way.

 - Furniture near or on the landings should be rearranged to keep pathways open.

-- Never store anything on the stairs, not even temporarily.
+- Storing anything on the stairs, not even temporarily.
 While there’s plenty of decor that can add to the aesthetic of your stairs, it all increases the risk of falls.

 Drop the Distractions

 When using the stairs, it’s important to pay attention and proceed with caution.
 Use at least one handrail at all times, and avoid carrying anything which requires two hands or blocks your line of vision.
 As tempting as it is, don’t text, email, type, or search on mobile phones or other devices while using the stairs.
 If your eyes aren’t on the stairs, then neither is your attention!